pegros/PEG_EXCEL/help/sfpegExcelLoader.md

 They are all prefixed as `sfpegExcelLoader...` and may easily be customised or translated via standard Salesforce setup.

-**Beware** that some of them support token merging to inject data in the custom label content (usually via `{0}`token).
+⚠️ **Beware** that some of them support token merging to inject data in the custom label content (usually via `{0}`token).

----
 ## Technical Details

 ### Component Packaging

-The component is available for deployment in the **force-app/main/sfpegExcelLoader** folder containing all the dependencies (Apex classes, custom labels, static resource, permission sets...) required to deploy and use it.
+The package is available for deployment in the **force-app/sfpegExcelLoader** folder containing the LWC component as well as all the dependencies (Apex classes, custom labels, static resource, permission sets...) required to deploy and use it.

-The **sfpegTestObject__c** custom object is provided only for test purposes and is used in the Apex test classes.
-The same object is included in various **PEG** repositories (e.g. **[PEG_LIST](https://github.com/pegros/PEG_LIST)**) but this variant includes special additional metadata dedicated to this component.
+### Test Object

+The package relies on the **sfpegTestObject__c** custom object for Apex class test purposes.
+This object is fetched from the **[sfpegList-core](https://github.com/pegros/PEG_LIST/blob/master/help/sfpegListPkgCore.md)** package.

 ### SheetJs Library